aks2203/almost-unique-id/README.md

 # almost-unique-id
-Get almost unique run id names.
+Get almost unique ID names.
+This package randomly selects an `adjective-Name` pair from 24,567,933 unique pairs.

 ## Installation
 To install this package, git clone it and install with pip as follows.